Han-Sim/blog.hansim.dev/src/pages/posts/0046-misunderstandings-about-variables.md

 f(); // 1 because x is hoisted even though declared with `let`!
 ```

-# 2. Only the declaration is hoisted.
+# 2. Only the declaration is hoisted, not the assignment

-**Hoisting** means the variable is taken apart form where it is declared and placed to the top of everything.
-The browser will take every declaration such as variable a, b, c in this example and before showing anything inside the browser, it takes these declaration to the top of the document.
-Note that the actual assignment to this variable won't be hoisted.
+**Hoisting** means the variable is taken apart form where it is declared and placed to the top of the document.
+The browser will take every declaration and before showing anything on the browser, it takes these declaration to the top of the document.
+However, the assignment to this variable won't be hoisted.

 ```JavaScript
 console.log(a); // undefined